 Level of Resource: The level of resource required to deliver the proposed plan for 2020/21 plan has been discussed and agreed with the Chief Finance Officer.
-The plan details areas highlighted as part of the recent audit needs assessment process undertaken with the CMT, which were highlighted as priority areas for audit coverage in 2020/21.
+The first draft of the plan detailed areas suggested for priority consideration as part of the recent audit needs assessment process undertaken with the CMT.
+These were further prioritised by the CMT, were they highlighted areas for suggested coverage in 2020/21, and we have updated the original draft to reflect that feedback in this paper.